 Serena has performed her works at the CBSO Centre in Birmingham, the George Cadbury Memorial Hall in Birmingham, De Montfort University in Leicester and at Concordia University in Montreal, where she was invited to curate an 'EuCuE' electroacoustic concert in 2008.

 Serena is dedicated to drawing from her pluralistic musical background and incorporating it into her teaching practice.
 Whilst she strongly encourages pupils to develop their technical abilities she also firmly believes in making lessons enjoyable and teaching music students want to learn.
-She has seven years of teaching experience and finds great joy in being able to share her love of music with others.
+She has over ten years of teaching experience and finds great joy in being able to share her love of music with others.